Wiredcraft/test-frontend/README.md

 ## Structure

 ### Languages Used
-HTML has been used for the shell, which has been made interactive via JavaScript and JQuery, and prettified with CSS.
+HTML has been used for the shell, which has been made interactive via JavaScript and JQuery, and prettified with SCSS.
+Packaged with parcel.

 ### Page Structure